Dr. Paula Tallal - Neuroscience, Phonology and Reading: The Oral to Written Language Continuum

 Trouble Learning to Talk or Read:

 Dr. Paula Tallal: How does this have anything to do with children who have trouble learning to talk or learning to read?
 When I first started doing my research in the early seventies, I was interested in trying to understand what the problems at the linguistic level were for these children.
-What were the problems that they were having learning the grammar of a language, learning how it all worked together, how to express their thoughts and their feelings?.
+What were the problems that they were having learning the grammar of a language, learning how it all worked together, how to express their thoughts and their feelings?
 But I was trained as an experimental psychologist, and I knew that the first thing you had to do was to rule out more basic problems.
 So, the obvious things that I would have to rule out was that the children could hear, that they didn’t have a hearing problem, that they weren’t mentally retarded, that they didn’t have any problem with the neural musculature.
 All the basic building blocks of language I had to demonstrate first were going to be in place before I could begin to understand what was specifically linguistically the problem for these children.

 It also occurred to me that there was more to processing the complex acoustic structure of language, ongoing language, than just hearing at the peripheral level.
 I was very interested in what happened to the sound when it left the ear and moved through the nervous system into the brain.
 And what are all the different pieces that must be in place to ultimately get to the point that you would be able to organize these acoustic features, put them into words and words into sentences.